gbv/ssso/ssso.md

 A service is typically connected to at least one service [Provider](#provider) and at least one service [Consumer](#consumer).

-SSSO defines five disjoint service subclasses:
+SSSO defines five disjoint service subclasses for typical service status:

 * [ReservedService](#reservedservice)
 * [PreparedService](#preparedservice)